Overlap reduction functions for pulsar timing arrays and astrometry

 Next, we consider the angular deflection due to GWs, expressed as $\hat {n}_\text{obs} = \hat n + \delta \vec n(\hat n)$ with $\hat {n}_\text{obs}$ being the observed celestial angle for stars or quasars and $\hat n$ being that in the case without GWs.
 The angular deflection field caused by GWs propagating in $\hat \Omega$ is given by~\cite{Book:2010pf}

 where the origin $\vec 0$ corresponds to the observer position.
 In the following, we raise or lower the spatial indices with the Kronecker delta, e.g. $\delta n^i = \delta^{ij} \delta n_j$.
+Figure~\ref{fig:sphere} visualizes the angles and the deflection vector field.
 We expand the deflection vector $\delta \vec n$ as

 where we take the same notation of the vector spherical harmonics as Refs.~\cite{Dai:2012bc,Qin:2018yhy}:

 where $r$ is the radial distance, which is cancelled by $r^{-1}$ in $\nabla_i$, and $\hat \theta$ and $\hat \phi$ are the unit vectors satisfying $\hat \theta \cdot \hat n = \hat \phi \cdot \hat n = 0$ and being along the $\theta$ and the $\phi$ variation, respectively.
 Note the above vector spherical harmonics live on the surface perpendicular to $\hat n$.
 We define the spatial indices as those satisfying $\hat \theta_\theta = \hat \phi_\phi = 1$ and $\hat \theta_\phi = \hat \phi_\theta = 0$.
 With the additional spatial derivative, we find the following relation satisfied: